A day in the life – Third-Life Crisis edition

 Fuck it’s cold.

-But I still don’t have a boss or an alarm, and I managed to get the full 8 hours of sleep.
+But I still don’t have a boss or an alarm, and I managed to get a full 8 hours of sleep.
 That’s always a plus.

 I put a pot of coffee on the stove and open up the computer.

 Soon I have 11 browser tabs open and I’m looking at all the articles I should re-do for SEO purposes – but don’t have time for now.

 Then I remember Amazon.